Sarah Mullally: Views

-In 2018, Mullally stated that she supported the Church of England's traditional teaching on marriage being between one man and one woman.
-In 2022, Mullally supported the observance of LGBT+ History Month and the launch of an advisory group aimed at advising the diocese on "pastoral care and inclusion of LGBT+ people in the life of our church communities".
-Previously, Mullally has described her views on abortion as favouring abortion rights, although she would lean against abortion faced with her own decision.
+Mullally has previously described her views on abortion as favouring abortion rights, although she would lean against abortion faced with her own decision.
 She has said: "I would suspect that I would describe my approach to this issue as pro-choice rather than pro-life although if it were a continuum I would be somewhere along it moving towards pro-life when it relates to my choice and then enabling choice when it related to others."
-In June 2025, Mullally opposed new legislation that would extend abortion rights by decriminalising terminations in utero up to full term.
-Mullally signed an open letter from Anglican clergy that called the bill a "dangerous change" to the law.
+In June 2025, she opposed legislation that would extend abortion rights by decriminalising terminations in utero up to full term.
+Mullally acknowledged, but did not sign, an open letter from Anglican clergy that described the bill as a "dangerous change" to the law.

+In her address shortly after her nomination, she said: "I long for that same hope for all those around the world caught up in war.
+For those living in extreme poverty.
+For those on the front lines of the ever-worsening climate crisis.
+For our Palestinian Christian brothers and sisters, and all the peoples of the Middle East.
+For the people of Ukraine, Russia, Sudan, Myanmar and the DRC.
+May God end the horrors of war, comfort those who mourn, and bring hope to those living in despair.
+And I pray especially for Anglicans in those places, as they suffer alongside the people they seek to love and care for."

+In May 2026, during a visit to the Sternberg Centre for Judaism in north London, Mullally expressed solidarity with the Jewish community of the UK on behalf of the Church of England.

+In June 2026, Mullally initiated the House of Lords debate "Artificial Intelligence: Impact on Human Relationships and Society" providing remarks warning that, "We are in danger of unleashing AI into our lives and societies without the theological, philosophical and spiritual framework with which to make decisions about creating, controlling, using or directing it."

 Personal life

-In 1987, she married Eamonn Mullally, an IT and enterprise architect; the couple have a daughter and a son and live in the City of London.
-Following her appointment as Bishop of London, Mullally moved into the Old Deanery of St Paul's, making alterations to the property, including the construction of an oratory in a former laundry in which she presided at daily eucharistic adorations.
-Mullally has dyslexia and has said she finds it difficult to read out biblical genealogies.
+In 1987, she married Eamonn Mullally, an IT and enterprise architect; the couple have a daughter and a son and live in London.
+Following her appointment as Bishop of London, Mullally moved into the Old Deanery of St Paul's.
+As archbishop, she resides at Lambeth Palace.
+She has dyslexia and has said that she finds it difficult to read out biblical genealogies.

 Honours

-In the 2005 New Year Honours, Mullally was appointed Dame Commander of the Order of the British Empire (DBE) in recognition for her contribution to nursing and midwifery.
-However, it is her choice as to whether she is referred to as "Dame Sarah" and the honorific was often omitted when announcing her as the next bishop of London in 2017.
+In the 2005 New Year Honours, Mullally was appointed Dame Commander of the Order of the British Empire (DBE) in recognition of her contribution to nursing and midwifery.
+The use of the honorific "Dame Sarah" is at her discretion, and it was often omitted when she was announced as the next Bishop of London in 2017.

-The academic honours that Mullally has received include election as a fellow of London South Bank University in 2001, and a fellow of Canterbury Christ Church University in 2006.
+Mullally's academic honours include election as a fellow of London South Bank University in 2001, and as a fellow of Canterbury Christ Church University in 2006.
 She has received honorary doctorates from Bournemouth University (2004), the University of Wolverhampton (2004), the University of Hertfordshire (2005), the University of Exeter (2019), and the University of Plymouth (2021).